 In the early 20th century, advancements in metal manufacturing techniques allowed for the production of more refined and varied metal roofing options.

-Today, New Zealand boasts various propietary profiles in addition to standard corrugate, trapezoidal, and tray (standing seam) profiles.
+Today, New Zealand boasts various proprietary profiles in addition to standard corrugate, trapezoidal, and tray (standing seam) profiles.

-Most metal roofing profiles in New Zealand, both standard and propietary, are rollformed from pre-painted coils.
-Using pre-painted cladding, improves both the strutural and aesthetic durability of metal roofs.
+Most metal roofing profiles in New Zealand, both standard and proprietary, are roll-formed from pre-painted coils.
+Using pre-painted cladding improves both the structural and aesthetic durability of metal roofs.